What We Do

 Higher Water Use – Troubleshooting Tips

 There are numerous reasons why your water consumption may increase from one month to the next.
-A malfunctioning irrigation system (usually the most common cause) or a change in your landscape watering schedule.
-Aging or defective reverse osmosis units or water softeners and weather can also affect the amount of water you consume each month.
-Billing cycles can also effect total consumption, the time of the month that the City reads the meters (28 day vs. 32 days cycle read).
+A malfunctioning landscape sprinkler system (usually the most common cause) or a change in your landscape watering schedule.
+Aging or defective toilets, reverse osmosis units, water softeners and weather can also affect the amount of water you consume each month.
+Billing cycles can also effect total consumption, the time of the month that the city reads the meters (28 day vs. 32 days cycle read).
 Discovering what is causing the additional consumption is the responsibility of the property owner or renter.
 The following information may help you discover the reason(s) for your increased usage.

 Check Flow at the Meter